BriXelDev/InventAPI/README.md

 - Have Docker and Docker Compose installed on your machine.
 - Have Python 3.6+ (or newer) installed if you want to run the API outside Docker containers.
 - Windows PowerShell or Git Bash to run commands in a terminal.
+- Windows 10 or 11 installed on your computer

 ## How to install Docker (on Windows) 🪟
 - Download Docker Desktop from [here](https://www.docker.com/products/docker-desktop/)